Ja1meV/Group_proj_/README.md

 Create a personal financial program that would allow a user to select the opportunity to receive sms and or email for current price changes using SMA and LMA.

 ## Contributors
-Todd Garner
+Todd Garner,
-Catherine Logan
+Catherine Logan,
-Aaron Rodgers
+Aaron Rodgers,
 Jaime Villafuerte

 ## License